Sean Brady (fighter): Ultimate Fighting Championship

 Brady was expected to face Jack Della Maddalena at UFC 290 on July 8, 2023.
 However, on June 30, Brady withdrew from the bout due to an undisclosed injury.

 Brady faced Kelvin Gastelum on December 2, 2023, at UFC on ESPN 52.
 He won the fight by a third-round kimura submission.
 This fight earned him the Performance of the Night award.

 Brady was scheduled to face Vicente Luque on March 30, 2024, at UFC Fight Night 241.
 However, Brady indicated he never signed a bout agreement due to dealing with an injury, and was replaced by Joaquin Buckley.

 Brady faced Gilbert Burns in the main event on September 7, 2024 at UFC Fight Night 242.
 He won the fight by unanimous decision.

 Brady replaced Jack Della Maddalena and faced former UFC Welterweight champion Leon Edwards on March 22, 2025, at UFC Fight Night 255.
 After dominating the majority of the bout on the ground, he won the fight via a guillotine choke submission in the fourth round.
 This fight earned him another Performance of the Night award.

 Brady faced Michael Morales on November 15, 2025 at UFC 322.
 He lost the fight via technical knockout in the first round.

+Brady was scheduled to face Joaquin Buckley on April 25, 2026 in the main event at UFC Fight Night 274.
+However, the bout was moved to UFC 328 on May 9, 2026 for undisclosed reasons.
+He won the fight by unanimous decision.

+Brady is scheduled to face Gabriel Bonfim in the main event on November 7, 2026 at UFC Fight Night 293.